jaiphookan20/Online-Plant-Nursery-Management-System/README.md

 - Plants Module
 - Planters Module
 - Seeds Module

+## Overview of REST APIs in the Plant Store Management System
+The Plant Store Management System employs a series of RESTful APIs designed to cover the wide array of functionalities required to efficiently manage the store.
+Each module/controller addresses specific concerns of the store, streamlining data flow and ensuring a seamless user experience.

+## 1. Admin Controller (/admin)
+Purpose: Centralized management functionalities.

+Customer Management: Provides administrators the tools to view all registered customers.
+Additionally, admins can delete a customer, which might be useful in cases of fraudulent accounts or upon user requests.

+Seed Management: Administrators have the flexibility to introduce new seed varieties to the inventory, update existing seed details, or remove seeds that are no longer available or relevant.
+This ensures the store's seed offerings remain fresh, updated, and in line with demand.

+## 2. Login Controller
+Purpose: User Authentication and Session Management.

+User Authentication: By offering login functionalities, the application can provide a personalized experience for users.
+It ensures only authorized individuals can access specific features, making transactions secure.

+Session Control: The logout endpoint helps in maintaining the integrity of user sessions.
+It ensures that sessions are closed properly, reducing the risk of unauthorized access or session hijacks.

+## 3. Order Controller (/order)
+Purpose: Order Lifecycle Management.

+Order Creation & Retrieval: Users can place new orders for plants, seeds, or planters, making the shopping experience straightforward.
+They can also view their order history, allowing them to repurchase or review past orders.

+Order Modifications: For instances where users might want to modify or cancel their orders, the update and delete functionalities offer flexibility in order management.

+## 4. Plant Controller
+Purpose: Inventory and Information Management for Plants.

+Plant Information: Allows users and administrators to view details of different plant varieties.
+This is especially useful for customers looking to make purchase decisions.

+Inventory Updates: Admins can add new plant varieties, update existing plant details, or remove plants based on inventory changes, seasonality, or demand shifts.

+## 5. Planter Controller
+Purpose: Inventory and Information Management for Planters.

+Planter Display: Users can view different planter options, designs, sizes, and prices to decide which best fits their needs.

+Inventory Control: As with plants and seeds, admins can keep the planter inventory updated by adding, modifying, or deleting planter entries.

+## 6. Seed Controller
+Purpose: Inventory and Information Management for Seeds.

+Seed Catalog: Provides users with a comprehensive view of available seeds, their specifications, planting instructions, etc.

+Inventory Adjustments: Admins can regulate seed offerings based on seasonal availability, demand, or any other strategic reasons.

 ## Features
 - User and Admin authentication & validation with session uuid.
 ### Admin Features: